wall-garden/.github/profile/readme.md

 ## Build instructions

-- Cut the bars to required size,
+- Cut the bars, welded mesh and the plexiglass to required size (depends on the wall size),
 - Build the mechanical structure,
-- Dig holes in plexiglass,
+- Dig holes in plexiglass (I did that with a ,
 - Plant peppers.

 More details will be given here soon ... [instructions.md](instructions.md)